jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

 ["name", "age"]
 ```

-This can be useful, but ultimately at this point it's hard to find a situation where it's worth the additional complexity.
+And that's a descriptor; a function applied to each field of a record, with some arguments, polymorphic over any applicative.
+What arguments `field` depends on what you use the descriptor for, but this outlines the general idea.
-Moreover, there are some issues here.
+It's a pretty neat trick, but unfortunately, there are some issues here:

 1. We can give nonsensical `Descriptor`s that still type check:
 ```haskell